On the Quenched Functional Central Limit Theorem for Stationary Random Fields under Projective Criteria: Framework and results

-where $(W_{\bm{t}})_{\bm{t} \in [0,1]^d}$ is a Brownian sheet and the convergence happens in the Skhorohod space $D([0,1]^d)$. \end{corol} \begin{theorem} Assume that the hypothesis of Theorem 2.4 and (\ref{higher moment 2}) hold.
-Then for almost all $\omega\in\Omega$, (\ref{QFCTL no centering}) holds. \end{theorem} This last Theorem not only extend Theorem 4.4 (b) in \cite{ZRP} to the functional case but also reduces the required condition even in the classical CLT case. \begin{theorem} Assume that
+where $(W_{\bm{t}})_{\bm{t} \in [0,1]^d}$ is a Brownian sheet and the convergence happens in the Skorokhod space $D([0,1]^d)$. \end{corollary} \begin{corollary} Assume that the hypotheses of Theorem \ref{main result} and \eqref{higher moment 2} hold.
+Then for almost all $\omega\in\Omega$, \eqref{QFCTL no centering} holds. \end{corollary} This last Corollary not only extends Theorem 4.4 (b) in \cite{MR4166203} to the functional case but also reduces the required condition even in the classical CLT case. \begin{corollary} Assume that $(X_{\bm{n}})_{\bm{n} \in \Z^d}$ is defined by \eqref{Xdef}, that $(\mathcal{F}_{\bm{n}})_{\bm{n} \in \Z^d}$ is given by \eqref{Fdef} and is a commuting filtration, and that one of the transformations $T_i, 1 \leq i \le d,$ is ergodic.
+If the following condition is satisfied: